DogeTheBeast/College_notes/CHEM 154/Unit 4/Phases of Matter.md

 ## Vapor Pressure

-Vapour pressure is defined as the pressure exerted by a vapor in thermodynamic equilibri
+Vapour pressure is defined as the pressure exerted by a vapor in thermodynamic equilibrium. with its condensed phases (solid or liquid) at a given temperature in a closed system.